abhishekK2310/spam-mail-prediction/README.md

 # Spam Mail Prediction

 This project is a web application that predicts whether an email is spam or not.
-It uses a **Multinomial Naive Bayes** model to classify emails.
+It uses a **Logistic Regression** model to classify emails.

 ## Live Demo